-With revenues of $91B and more than 157,000 team members, Dell Technologies is one of the world's largest IT companies serving the needs of global corporations and governments to small businesses and consumers.
+With revenues of $94B and 130,000 team members, Dell Technologies is one of the world's largest IT companies serving the needs of global corporations and governments to small businesses and consumers.
 The company's unique structure allows innovative, fast-moving startups to co-exist with, and leverage, the global reach and trusted reputation of the large enterprise.

 In 1998, Michael formed MSD Capital, a private investment firm that exclusively manages the capital for the Dell family.
 And in 1999, he and his wife, Susan Dell, established the Michael & Susan Dell Foundation to accelerate opportunity for children growing up in urban poverty in the U.S., India and South Africa.

 Michael is an honorary member of the Foundation Board of the World Economic Forum and is an executive committee member of the International Business Council.
-He is also a member of the Technology CEO Council, the U.S. Business Council and the Business Roundtable.
+He is also a member of the Technology CEO Council and the Business Roundtable.
 He serves on the advisory board of Tsinghua University's School of Economics and Management in Beijing, China and on the governing board of the Indian School of Business in Hyderabad, India.
 He is a board member of Catalyst and also served as the United Nations Foundation's first Global Advocate for Entrepreneurship.
 Michael is also the author of two books, Direct from Dell and Play Nice But Win.

 Click here for information on Dell Technologies.